Supplemental notice of proposed rulemaking.

 NPRM Notice of Proposed Rulemaking

-This rule requires any unauthorized persons in the regulated area at the time this security zone is implemented to immediately proceed out of the zone.
-Except for vessels at berth, mooring, or at anchor, this rule temporarily requires all vessels in the designated security zone as defined by this rule to immediately depart the security zone.
-Entry into this security zone is prohibited, unless specifically authorized by the Captain of the Port Baltimore.
-U.S. Coast Guard personnel will be provided to prevent the movement of unauthorized persons into the zone.
-Federal, state, and local agencies may assist the Coast Guard in the enforcement of this rule.
-The Coast Guard will issue Notices to Mariners to further publicize the security zone and notify the public of changes in the status of the zone.
+This rule requires that entry into or remaining in this security zone is prohibited unless authorized by the Coast Guard Captain of the Port Baltimore.
+Vessels already at berth, mooring, or anchor in the security zone at the time the security zone is implemented do not have to depart the zone.
+All vessels underway within this security zone at the time it is implemented are to depart the zone.
+To seek permission to transit the area of the security zone, the Captain of the Port Baltimore can be contacted at telephone number 410-576-2693 or on Marine Band Radio VHF-FM channel 16 (156.8 MHz).
+Coast Guard vessels enforcing the security zone can be contacted on Marine Band Radio VHF-FM channel 16 (156.8 MHz).
+Federal, state, and local agencies may assist the Coast Guard in the enforcement of the security zone.
+The Coast Guard will issue notices to the maritime community to further publicize the security zone and notify the public of changes in the status of the zone.
 Such notices will continue until the event is complete.

 1. Regulatory Planning and Review

-This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Executive Order 12866 or under section 1 of Executive Order 13563.
+This proposed rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Executive Order 12866 or under section 1 of Executive Order 13563.
 The Office of Management and Budget has not reviewed it under those Orders.
-Although this security zone restricts vessel traffic through the affected area, the effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect.
-Given the time of year this event is scheduled, vessel traffic is expected to be minimal.
-In addition, notifications will be made to the maritime community so mariners may adjust their plans accordingly.
+There is no vessel traffic associated with recreational boating and commercial fishing expected during the effective period, and vessels may seek permission from the Captain of the Port Baltimore to enter and transit the zone.

 2. Impact on Small Entities

-The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
-601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
-The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
+Under the Regulatory Flexibility Act (5 U.S.C.
+601-612), we have considered the impact of this proposed rule on small entities.
 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule may affect the following entities, some of which might be small entities: The owners or operators of vessels intending to operate or transit through or within the security zone during the enforcement period.
-The security zone will not have a significant economic impact on a substantial number of small entities for the following reasons.
-The security zone is of limited duration.
+605(b) that this proposed rule will not have a significant economic impact on a substantial number of small entities.
+This proposed rule would affect the following entities, some of which might be small entities: The owners or operators of vessels intending to operate or transit through or within the security zone during the enforcement period.
 Although the security zone will apply to the entire width of the Potomac and Anacostia Rivers, traffic may be allowed to pass through the zone with the permission of the Captain of the Port Baltimore.
-Additionally, given the time of year this event is scheduled, vessel traffic is expected to be minimal.
 Before the effective period, maritime advisories will be widely available to the maritime community.
+Additionally, given the time of year this event is scheduled, the vessel traffic is expected to be minimal.